Kim Fox: Storylines

-Kim visits Walford to attend the wedding of her sister, Denise Fox (Diane Parish).
+Kim visits Walford to attend the wedding of her half sister, Denise Fox (Diane Parish).
 She is disappointed by her plans for a low-key hen night, so organises a livelier event.
 During her visit, Kim's partner, Dexter Mulholland (Robbie Gee), makes a pass at her niece, Chelsea Fox (Tiana Benjamin), but she chooses to forgive him.
 She makes a repeat visit seven months later and reveals that she has broken up with Dexter, as he was unfaithful to her.
 The following month, Kim is told that Denise has 'committed suicide'.
 She returns to Walford for the funeral, as does her sister, Daphne Fox (Emi Wokoma).
 It later transpires that Denise is still alive, as her death was staged by her husband, Lucas Johnson (Don Gilet).
 Kim comes to stay with her, having once more separated from Dexter.
 She begins working at the local beauty salon and establishes a short-lived speakeasy.
 Kim causes trouble by kissing her married neighbour, Ricky Butcher (Sid Owen).
 His wife, Bianca (Patsy Palmer), finds out and is initially furious, but she and Kim forge a bond and become friends.
 Despite earlier conflict over her speakeasy, Kim also becomes friends with Kat Moon (Jessie Wallace), landlady of the local pub.
 When Dexter buys Kim out of their restaurant business, she purchases the house next door to Denise's and opens a bed and breakfast, called "Kimberley's Palace".
 It becomes her sole source of income when she is fired from the beauty salon for her lax attitude to work.
 Walford's new GP, Yusef Khan (Ace Bhatti), makes a long term booking at the B&B. Kim is initially attracted to him, but refrains from pursuing him as Denise is also interested in him.
 She accidentally tells Masood Ahmed (Nitin Ganatra) that Denise and Yusef haven't had sex yet which Masood uses to his advantage by telling Denise.
 Denise is at first annoyed with Kim for telling people about her private life, but they later reconcile.
 The next day, Kim helps out at Tommy Moon's christening.